Customer complaint data for the Department of Health

 * Further action refers to complaints that were accepted and resulted in remedial or improvement action.
 No further action refers to complaints that were accepted and resolved immediately at the point of service.

-These figures are for the Department of Health only.
-They do not include complaints received by each Hospital and Health Service (HHS).
+These figures are for the department only and do not include complaints received by Hospital and Health Services (HHS).
 Individual HHSs capture and manage complaints within their own systems and you should contact the relevant HHS directly to access their data.

 - A customer complaint is defined as ‘a complaint about the service or action of a Department, or its staff, by a person who is apparently directly affected by the service or action’.